Shubhankargupta691/K8s-IngressiveMongo/README.md

 ## **Usage**
 1. Apply all manifests using the commands in the correct order.
+2. Install the Ingress controller if not already installed.
-2. Monitor and debug the deployment using the provided commands.
+3. Monitor and debug the deployment using the provided commands.
-3. Access Mongo Express using the Minikube service URL.
+4. Access Mongo Express using the Minikube service URL.

 ---